NolanCarbin/GraphMaker/README.md

-Pathfinding Builder is a project which the user can create graphs and visualize different pathfinding algorithms.
+Pathfinding Builder is an application where the user can control the position of a starting node and a target node on a grid.
+The user can add walls and custom weighted areas to control the environment of the grid.
+The user can choose between these pathfinding algorithms to visualize how they work and the path that they create: Breadth-first search, Depth-first Search, Dijkstra's Algorithm, and A* Search.